gregfoletta/articles.foletta.org/content/post/2022-03-19-git-under-the-hood/index.markdown

 # Initialisation

 We'll start by initialising an empty git repository.
 This creates a *.git* directory in the root directory of the repository.
 It's a root in that all subdirectories and files below this point will be considered part of the the repository.
+This is known as the **working tree**.

 There's a bunch of stuff that's created, but we'll prune it back to the absolute bare minimum of what git considers a git repository.